 Parents/Guardians of any student in jeopardy of dropping a full grade in any subject will receive a written communication advising them of the change.
 Academic and behavioral probation is determined upon the issuance of grades at the two progress reports or report cards.
-If necessary, parents/guardians will be asked to attend a meeting with academic teachers and Head of School where grades are delineated and conditions of probation determined.
+If necessary, parents/guardians will be asked to attend a meeting with academic teachers, Assistant Head of School, and Head of School where grades are delineated and conditions of probation determined.